 At a time when you may be overwhelmed by a mixture of emotions, it helps to have someone guide you through the process of planning the ceremony.
 I will spend several hours, as needed, with you and your family learning about the honouree through your stories, memories, photos and your knowledge of their life events.
 I also take time to understand what your wishes are for the ceremony: what you want included and expressed as well as what you want to avoid.

 Ceremonies may be purely secular, spiritual, incorporate religious touches, or be inter-faith.
-They can take place in a funeral home, at the graveside, at the crematorium, or at an alternative venue such as a family home or property, a community centre, a golf club or winery or a location significant to the honouree.
+When physical distancing restrictions are not in place, they can take place in a funeral home, at the graveside, at the crematorium, or at an alternative venue such as a family home or property, a community centre, a golf club or winery or a location significant to the honouree.
 Ceremonies can be open to all family and friends or be very private and intimate.

 Based on our conversations we will create a ceremony that incorporates elements of the honouree’s passions, pursuits, culture and personality into the structure, the words, and into symbolic actions.
 I can provide suggestions, if needed, for readings, rituals, music and the participation of family and friends.
 If desired, I can write and read a eulogy or life narrative on the family’s behalf.